 We welcome inquiries.

 Engage in our research labs or through the Office of Undergraduate Research to extend classroom learning and open advanced education and workforce paths.
-Many students also apply for the Undergraduate Research Scholar Designation.
+Many students also apply for the Excellence in Undergraduate Research and Creative Activity.

 Summer Research.
 The college regularly hosts students from across the country each summer with funding from the National Science Foundation Research Experiences for Undergraduates program (NSF REU).
 The program pays for most student costs.
 We currently offer summer research REU in computer science and materials science.
 Learn about current computer science offerings here.
 Programs in materials science address advanced manufacturing for a sustainable energy future, and materials for society.